bramii101010/amybray-portfolio/projects/salesforce-agentforce.md

 ---

 ⚡ **Overview**
 This project is a Salesforce Agentforce prototype designed for HR case management and automation.
 It demonstrates how Salesforce can be adapted for People Ops use cases, providing a unified platform for handling employee requests and workflows.
 ---

+## 🚀 Project Summary

+This project showcases how I configured Salesforce Agentforce for HR case management.
+I built a prototype HR assistant (“Aunikah HR Assistant”) that:
+- Uses custom objects to track employees and HR cases
+- Handles payroll and onboarding queries through Agentforce Builder
+- Automates case routing with Salesforce Flows
+- Displays real-time insights in a Lightning dashboard

+The following sections walk through the setup with screenshots from my Salesforce Developer Org.

+---